 Our communities are strengthened through education.
 NNE supports both our local educators and students.
 Employees have taken active roles as tutors, coaches, guest lecturers, adjunct faculty, and have participated on various school boards.

 NNE has joined The One Future Coalition in an effort to support the reduction of methane emissions within the natural gas industry.
-NNE joins thirty-seven of its industry peers in the goal of achieving the goal of reducing methane emissions to 1% (or less) by 2025.
+NNE joins thirty-seven of its industry peers in the goal of achieving the goal of reducing the methane intensity rate to less than 1% by 2025.

 NNE has joined the API Environmental Partnership in an effort to support the natural gas industry’s environmental performance.
 Through a collaboration of industry professionals, NNE both supports and gains additional best practices and introduces technological advancements as we work to understand and reduce carbon emissions.

-NNE is committed to using, at a minimum, a Tier IV frac fleet in its operations as a means of reducing emissions.
-Utilizing these fleets reduces emissions by over 60%.
+NNE is committed to using a Tier IV (or equivalent) frac fleet in its completions operations.
+Utilizing these fleets reduces emissions by over %60.

 Northeast Natural Energy believes in transparency.
 We recently committed to the process of having our natural gas production certified through rigorous standards developed by Equitable Origin and MiQ.
 This means independent assessors will provide a thorough review and audit of our policies and practices including Labor, Environmental, Social, and Governance practices, to confirm our commitment to rules, regulations and the EO 100 standards.
 The MiQ certification will focus on our methane intensity, using new technology to monitor our methane and our overall emissions reduction plan.
 NNE is proud to be the first natural gas production company in the United States to seek independent certification of its entire operating field.
 We want to be measured and this process will provide us with the opportunity to see how our methane intensity levels compare to our peers, and what we can do to improve in the future.